robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

+.. _Creating tests:

 Creating test cases
 ===================

 This section describes the overall test case syntax.
 Organizing test cases into `test suites`_ using `test case files`_ and `test suite directories`_ is discussed in the next section.

+When using Robot Framework for other automation purposes than test automation, it is recommended to create *tasks* instead of tests.
+The task syntax is for most parts identical to the test syntax, and the differences are explained in the `Creating tasks`_ section.

 .. contents::
    :depth: 2